nearform/titus/docs/developers/README.md

 - [More information](developers/packages/titus-backend/)

 ### Starter Docs Kit
-Titus includes start kit, __titus-starter-docs__, for documentation that is ready to run.
+Titus includes a documentation start kit, __titus-starter-docs__, so you could easily document your application.

 This package is Github Pages and CDN friendly and can be hosted in folder of a given repo without the need to include dependencies solely to support documentation.